OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/backtracking/armijo_goldstein.rst

 **bound_enforcement**

-The ArmijoGoldsteinLS subsolver includes the `bound_enforcement` option in the options dictionary.
+The ArmijoGoldsteinLS subsolver includes the `bound_enforcement` option in its options dictionary.
 This option has a dual role:

 1. Behavior of the the non-bounded variables when the bounded ones are capped.
 2. Direction of the further backtracking.

-There are three difference bounds enforcement schemes available in this option.
+There are three different acceptable values for bounds-enforcement schemes available in this option.

 With "vector" bounds enforcement, the solution in the output vector is pulled back to a point where none of the variables violate any upper or lower bounds.
 Further backtracking continues along the Newton gradient direction vector back towards the